ndrewh/instancer/README.md

 Instancer that relies on source-IP based routing for isolation.

 - All instances run a SHARED (privileged) docker container -- we use nested `nsjail`s for instances.
+- Instances each have an isolated network namespace; each instance can bind to the "same" port(s), and services can interact within each instance without affecting other instances and without changing the challenge.
 - Requires `--net=host`.
 Maps ports 9000 (instancer) and 7000-7100 (instances) by default.
 - Instances are quickly cleaned up when clients disconenct from the instancer.

 ## How to setup